zeek/spicy/doc/faq.rst

 Indeed, they are.
 Changes to global variables become visible to all Spicy code; their values are not associated with specific connections or other dynamic state.
-This means that often globals won't be the right tool for the job; it's rare that a parser needs truly global state.
+If they are public, they can even be accessed from other, unrelated modules as well.
+This all means that globals often won't be the right tool for the job; it's rare that a parser needs truly global state.
 Take a look at :ref:`unit_context` for a different mechanism tying state to the current connection, which is a much more common requirement.

 Zeek
 ----